eugeniu1994/MAP_estimator/README.md

 🛠️ TODO

 -Add support for different LiDARs (currently only Hesai is supported)

-Note: In the paper, the Riegl VUX LiDAR was used, which requires proprietary software API to read the data.
+-Note: In the paper, the Riegl VUX LiDAR was used, which requires proprietary software API to read the data.
 Therefore, this implementation has been omitted from public access

 ##  License